Capital punishment in the Gaza Strip

 Capital punishment in the Gaza Strip has been enforced by multiple governments, militaries, and irregular militias throughout the area's history.
 A large proportion of the killings have been associated with broader violent conflicts.
-Many of the executions have be described as extrajudicial killings due to an incomplete or unaccountable court procedures.
+Many of the executions have been described as extrajudicial killings due to an incomplete or unaccountable court procedures.

 According to Palestinian law, there are 77 crimes that are punishable by the death penalty.
 From 1994 to 2022, approximately 260 death sentences have been issued: around 230 in Gaza and 30 in the West Bank.
 In total, during this period, 41 executions were carried out, with the vast majority occurring in Gaza.

 History

 The Palestinian Authority in the Gaza Strip

 The State Security Court in Gaza (محكمة أمن الدولة في غزة), which was formed in 1995, issued several death sentences against eight people, as follows: 3 in 1995, 3 in 1997, and 2 in 1999, all of which were in murder cases.
 Not all sentences were carried out.